Ten Reasons to choose UCSF CIF

 Diversity

-- Diverse health systems with unique advantages and challenges.
-At UCSF, fellows can be exposed and immersed in any of numerous settings: a major tertiary care center setting running on Epic (UCSF Health), a safety net system that is about to install Epic (San Francisco DPH), our local Veterans Administration hospital and its associated transition to Cerner (San Francisco VA Health Care System), and a private hospital using Cerner (St Mary’s Medical Center).
+7. Diverse health systems with unique advantages and challenges.
+At UCSF, fellows can be exposed and immersed in any of numerous settings: UCSF Health, a major tertiary care center; San Francisco Department of Public Health, a safety net system; San Francisco Veterans Administration hospital; and St Mary's Medical Center, a private hospital system.